-Experts in the Nigerian real estate sector as at December 2019, were quite optimistic, because 2020 was projected to be a great year for the real estate sector in Nigeria.
-Momentarily, the complete opposite is happening, as the implications of this surreal time and economical uncertainty on Nigeria’s real estate industry is imminent.
+Experts in the Nigerian real estate sector as of December 2019, we’re quite optimistic, because 2020 was projected to be a great year for the real estate sector in Nigeria.
+Momentarily, the complete opposite is happening, as the implications of this surreal time and economical uncertainty on Nigeria’s real estate industry are imminent.

 What factors drive the market prices of real estate in Nigeria?

 According to the International Monetary Fund (IMF), in 2018, Nigeria’s economy expanded by 1.9%, an improvement from a minute growth of 0.8% in 2017, and a contraction of 1.6% in 2016 supported by improvements in manufacturing and services, the continued recovery in the oil sector further bolstered the Economy.
 In 2019, Nigeria’s Property Market was said to have experienced some stability notwithstanding the negative impact the recessions had on it in the last four years, albeit Nigeria’s real estate trajectory has risen and fallen with international oil markets.

 Several factors affect the real estate market in Nigeria, some of these include:

 - Oil prices